code-plant/experimental/README.md

 > WORKING IN PROGRESS.
 NOT WORK YET.

+The current stage of this project is in active development.
+As such, commits may not be granular, and changes may not always be tracked in fine detail.

 ## Prerequisites

 Use [mise](https://mise.jdx.dev).
 It will automatically install all the dependencies you need.